-How to trade Sirius Minerals shares
+How to buy, sell and short Sirius Minerals shares

 Sirius Minerals is a leading fertiliser development company, recently burdened by bankruptcy rumours and a dwindling share price.
 Learn more about Sirius Minerals and find out how you can take advantage of changes in the company.